 Sometimes, while using Excel we have to deal with different sizes of datasets which may contain blank cells at the bottom or in between rows.
-Here, we will show you different techniques in Excel Delete Empty Rows at Bottom.
+Here, we will show you different techniques in Excel to Delete Empty Rows at the Bottom.
 We will get help from a sample Data set that contains empty rows at the bottom.

 As you can see, our data set contains empty rows at the bottom, we will see 7 different methods including VBA to get rid of these empty rows.

-If we have a small dataset then empty rows are easy to identify, we can do the job manually.
+If we have a small dataset then empty rows are easy to identify, and we can do the job manually.